About

 BIO:

 Rachel Davis spent thirty years as a psychologist before turning to art full time — working with creatives to help them get unstuck and mentoring graduate students in how to deeply listen.
 The red thread throughout: a deep interest in what's beneath the surface.
-In story.

 Davis’s work has been juried into exhibitions nationally and internationally, including twice at the de Young Open and twice at the Salon at the Triton Museum.
 She is collected across the United States, Europe, the Middle East, and Australia.